 FAQs — Questions and Answers about Stanford Wealth

-Q: Tell us your approach to managing money at Stanford Wealth Management.
+Q: Tell us your approach to portfolio management at Stanford Wealth Management.

-When we do select individual stocks, we use value indicators such as Price/Earnings Ratio, Price/Book Value Ratio, Price/Sales Ratio, and Free Cash Flow — after we verify the company’s leadership position in its industry, the moat it has around its business, the quality of its management, and its financials.
+If appropriate for your portfolio, we are fundamental value investors.
+We employ value indicators such as Price/Earnings Ratio, Price/Book Value Ratio, Price/Sales Ratio, and Free Cash Flow, then review the company’s leadership position in its industry, the moat it has around its business, the quality of its management, and its financials.
 Finally, we see if there is a growth catalyst that will likely fire the imagination of other investors.

 Q: What about takeovers — does that come into play in your consideration of a stock?

 A: Yes and no. No, it isn’t part of what we think about when we buy a stock, but clients sometimes ask if we have some kind of inside information or stock tips because some of our companies are acquired.
 Honestly, we don’t have any information beyond what is available to anyone willing to tear into an annual report, a 10-k and a balance sheet!
 It’s just that we’re looking for the same financial and stock price qualities that potential corporate acquirers look for.